The top toolbar has the following options -

-The fourth column is the main portion of the annotator and shows the image.
+The fourth column is the main portion of the annotator and shows the exams for annotation.

 Toggle recent changes.

-Rotates all images in series 90 degrees clockwise.
+Rotates all images in series 90 degrees counterclockwise or clockwise.

 Inverts image colors.